afraenkel/fairness-book/_sources/content/03-harms.md

 generalize what they know about their current employees and use that to profile the applicant according to their race/ethnicity.
 This is statistical discrimination.
-While this example satisfies formal equality of opportunity, it doesn't satisfy formal equality of opportunity.
+While this example satisfies formal equality of opportunity, it doesn't satisfy fair equality of opportunity.

 There are examples where the use of statistical measuresment about groups may actually make decisions more fair in certain senses of the